msls-bioinfo/CmiRClustFinder_v1.0/README.md

   3. unzip
   ```

-If above prerequisite are satisfied, you are ready to install dependencies and build the pragram.
-Note during the building procedure, `install.sh` will attempt to download and install several packages, so an active internet conection is required.
+If the above prerequisites are satisfied, you are ready to install dependencies and build the program.
+Note during the building procedure, `install.sh` will attempt to download and install several packages, so an active internet connection is required.

 To obtain *CmiRClustFinder*, Use: <br />
 ```